The polytope of all $q$-rank functions: The convex combination of paving q -matroids

 \end{corollary}

 \begin{remark} \Cref{thm: mu_paving_conv_comb} still holds if we replace the assumption $\mS_1\cap\mS_2=\emptyset$ with the weaker one $\mS_1\not=\mS_2$.
-The reason is that the additional possibility $p_{\mM,X}=k-1$ for $X\in\mS_1\cap\mS_2$ also yields that $X$ is $\mu$-independent.
-This is due the fact that $\mu\geq 2$, while, at the same time, $\frac{k}{k-1}<2$ and consequently we have $k-1\geq k/\mu$.
-Therefore, all space of dimension smaller or equal than $k$ are $\mu$-independent in $\mM$ and we arrive again at the starting point of the proof of \Cref{thm: mu_paving_conv_comb}. \end{remark}
+The reason is that the additional possibility $p_{\mM,X}=k-1$ for $X\in\mS_1\cap\mS_2$ also yields that $X$ is $b$-independent.
+This is due to the fact that $b\geq 2$, while, at the same time, $\frac{k}{k-1}<2$ and consequently we have $k-1\geq k/b$.
+Therefore, all spaces of dimension less than or equal to~$k$ are $b$-independent in $\mM$ and we arrive again at the starting point of the proof of \Cref{thm: mu_paving_conv_comb}. \end{remark}

-For the remainder of this subsection we focus on the characterization of the flats, cyclic spaces and cyclic flats of such a convex combination $\mM$ arising from two paving $q$-matroids $\mM_1$ and $\mM_2$.
+For the remainder of this subsection we focus on the characterization of the flats, cyclic spaces and cyclic flats of a convex combination $\mM$ arising from two paving $q$-matroids $\mM_1$ and $\mM_2$.
 We start by describing these collections for general $q$-matroids coming from the construction in \Cref{prop: paving_construction}.